SixdegreeLab/MasteringChainAnalytics/en/ch06/ch06-sql-basics-part2.md

     decimals,
     price
 from latest_token_price_row_num
-where row_num = 1 -- 按行号筛选出每个token最新的平均价格
+where row_num = 1 -- Filter out the latest average price of each token by row number 1
 ```

 The above query results are shown in the figure below: